madenmud/ifi-tidal-moode/README.md

 Check start script output log which lists available playback devices.
 Find desired device name and copy/paste it to the "start.sh".
 Run ``` ./start.sh ``` script again and check if playback is working.

-## Install (run application as service)
+## Install (run application as a service)
 1. SSH to rPI and navigate to the folder containing repository files.
-2. Run ```make install```, which should copy current folder content to the "/opt/tidal-connect" folder, configure systemd unit and start a Tidal connect service.
+2. Run ```sudo make install```, which should copy current folder content to the "/opt/tidal-connect" folder, configure systemd unit and start a Tidal connect service.